 Most of my shows involve invertebrates only, I do not believe for one second that a stick insect suffers from stress when placed on a child's jumper.

-During the Summer months the chameleon has the freedom of a conservatory, the tree frogs are housed in a large vivarium in the same conservatory, during the Winter the chameleon is moved to a vivarium in a room in the house where she has the correct lighting and heating.
+During the Summer months the chameleon has the freedom of a conservatory, the tree frogs are housed in a greenhouse that is in my house, during the Winter the chameleon is moved to a vivarium in a room in the house where she has the correct lighting and heating.
 The rat snake is housed in a large vivarium in the same room.

 The fire bellied toads are housed in a vivarium in my aquarium room.

 The beaded dragons have the run of a conservatory with areas of heating and extra lighting.

 The stick insects are housed in large net cages which are placed in the garden in the Summer.

 The other invertebrates are kept in vivariums in my bug room.

 My aim is to help people to understand the natural world and to care about wildlife and domestic animals.